 Will I be covered if I train clients online?

 Yes, online coaching is covered as standard with our personal trainer and coaches policy.
 Please note that the maximum class size is 16 people.

 Yes, provided you hold a relevant qualification.

-How much cover do I need in my policy?
+How much cover do I need in my personal trainer policy?

-To determine what level is right for you or your business, it’s important to consider the likelihood of a claim and the potential costs that may be incurred should a claim arise.
+To determine what level of insurance is right for your personal training business, it’s important to consider the likelihood of a claim and the potential costs that may be incurred should a claim arise.
 If you use third-party facilities, you should check to see if they have a minimum requirement.
 Often local authority facilities and schools require a minimum of £5 million.